Translate English to Vietnamese, Insight into Vietnamese art published in English

 The book introduces major categories of the arts from architecture to painting, presents them in historical context, describes their features in each period, and explains why, alongside enduring continuities, new styles emerged while others were abandoned.

-It also explains different craft techniques and sculptural styles in different, Vietnamese translation
+It also explains different craft techniques and sculptural styles in different periods, as well as esoteric symbolism and its, Vietnamese translation

 The author has a long connection with Viet Nam and has been writing on its arts for decades.

-Since 1999 she has been a contributing editor of the international, Vietnamese translator
+Since 1999 she has been a contributing editor of the international bimonthly magazine Arts of Asia, published in Hong Kong, in which she writes on the arts of Viet, Vietnamese translator

 "The book is a great contribution to promoting Vietnamese identity," said The Gioi Publishers's director Tran Doan Lam.
 "With much information and many images, it proves that Viet Nam has its own art tradition which developed constantly over many centuries and that deserves to be recognised by world opinion."